Melvin Carter (criminal): Arrest, conviction and sentence

 The attacks occurred about once per year through 1976, which was not frequently enough for residents and police to realize that all the attacks were perpetrated by one serial rapist.
 In July 1979, when the second rape of the year happened, the attacks were attributed to a serial rapist for the first time.
 By the time the fourth rape of 1979 happened, the community came together to fight back.
 A major manhunt was undertaken by the police with the support and urging of the community.
 The 300 white males living in and around the area were questioned as to possibly being the rapist.
 Flyers were distributed to the 30 single women living in the neighborhood warning them of the rapist.
 Details such as the size of women's breasts preferred by the rapist were revealed to the residents.
 One, Susan, was raped the night after seeing the flyer.

 A decoy house was established in one residence, staffed by a female undercover officer who left her doors and windows open in an attempt to lure in the rapist.
 A different ploy by an officer, John Costa, ultimately led to solving the case.
 Costa suspected that the rapist knew that undercover officers were in the area, and was as a result intentionally lying low.
 Costa pretended to be called away from the area, leaving loudly with lights flashing.
 This caused the rapist to drop his guard, and when Costa returned more quietly, he immediately found and questioned Carter.
 Eventually enough evidence was found to arrest Carter.

 After this arrest in 1980, Carter was charged with 23 crimes including multiple counts of rape.
 He was not charged with many of the rapes because the statute of limitations had expired.
 As a result of this case, the statute of limitations for rape in California was raised from three years to six.
 He was sentenced to 25 years and released in 1994 after serving about half his sentence.
 His release was highly controversial.

 After his parole ended in 1997, he left California.
-In 2018, he was jailed in Livingston County, New York.
+In 2018, he was jailed again in Livingston County, New York after being accused of failing to register as a sex offender as required by his earlier convictions.